ig3/config/README.md

 The package exports a single function that takes an options argument and returns a configuration object.

+Configuration is read from defaults, one or more configuration files, environment variables beginning with the name of the program and command line arguments.
+The same parameter may appear more than once in which case the later appearance overrides previous appearances.

 ### Configuration
 Options may be passed to the factory: